 Examples we saw of this were:

 Nu Casino – These guys have patented technology for a new gaming card system, which is very exciting.
 The founders James and Carolyn are keen for the system to be used across multiple gaming products, not simply the traditional card games (i.e. bingo, lottery).
 Their system also allows multiple winning lines with the same cards, so not simply 2/3 of a kind, flush, and so on;

 Magnet Gaming – A Danish company which are bringing new gaming products into the UK market.
 They have come from a social gaming background, however their UK gaming products will be real money.
 Coming from a play for fun model, their new HTML5 slots will aim to provide customer experiences that appeal to these new customer audiences; and

 Fenway Games – A social gaming platform whereby customers can predict outcomes in the next 60 seconds of a sporting event.
 Working on a pool betting system means that the longer the customer stays in the game, and other customers lose all of their tokens/points, the bigger the winning pot will be.
 There is huge potential for this model to be used in an affiliate capacity for real money operators.

 ICE 2015 was an extremely enjoyable event and we’ll certainly be attending next year.
-In the meantime if there is ever any legal advice or assistance which you require in relation to any commercial, corporate, IP or employment matters, then please do get in touch.
-Feel free to email email@example.com or call us for a free initial chat on 0207 234 0200.
+In the meantime, if there is ever any legal advice or assistance which you require in relation to any commercial, corporate, IP, employment matters, or if you're in need of a digital media lawyer, then please do get in touch.
+Feel free to email firstname.lastname@example.org or call us for a free initial chat on 0207 234 0200.